 From centrally heated, mosaic-floored Roman villas to the Regency splendour of Cheltenham, from the antique shops of Moreton-in-the-Marsh to the wool-derived wealth of Cirencester or Stow - the inhabitants of the county appear to have a head for commerce.

 It was this eye for trade opportunities that turned Lechlade - the highest navigable point on the River Thames - into a thriving inland port, that spun wool into wealth, that saw iron and coal mined in the Forest of Dean and that converted the Vale of Evesham into a fruit and vegetable garden.

 And it is that same business sense and the county's location at the crossroads of trade that make the county so welcoming to visitors.
 There's plenty of scope to explore, there's excellent shopping, there are welcoming hotels and there's truly wonderful food.
 So please, come and explore ...

 This county is a dream for visitors, both for day trips and longer stays.
 Transport links in and out of the area are excellent and accommodation is plentiful.
-Check the Where to Eat guide for tea rooms, cafes, pubs, restaurants and bars, while the Where to Stay guides list Bed & Breakfasts, Guest houses and hotels throughout the Cotswolds and the rest of the county.
+The country has plenty of tea rooms, cafes, pubs, restaurants and bars, while you can stay in Bed & Breakfasts, Guest houses, holiday cottages, and hotels throughout the Cotswolds and the rest of the county.
 Or you might follow one of our driving tours...